 Vulvar varicosities affect around 4% of females.
 They occur in

-In this article, we look at the causes and symptoms of vulvar varicosities, as well as treatment options if they do not resolve with time.
+In this article, we look at the causes and symptoms of vulvar varicosities and treatment options if they do not resolve with time.

-Like every other area of the body, the vulva is home to a wide range of small and large blood vessels.
+The vulva contains many small and large blood vessels.
 During pregnancy, increased blood flow and pressure on the genitals and lower body can cause varicose veins.

-In addition to visible twisted or swollen veins, another main symptom of vulvar varicosities is a pain in or around the genitals.
+In addition to visible twisted or swollen veins, other symptoms

-- a feeling of pressure or fullness in the genitals
+- a feeling of heaviness, pressure, or fullness in the genitals

 - swelling in or around the genitals